Housatonic River: PCBs

-Negotiations regarding how to clean up the contaminated areas south of Pittsfield had continued for many years since the initial Superfund site designations, involving GE, EPA, local governments, citizen groups and other stakeholders.
+Negotiations regarding how to clean up the contaminated areas south of Pittsfield continued for many years following the initial Superfund site designations, involving GE, EPA, local governments, citizen groups and other stakeholders.
 In February 2020 EPA announced a settlement agreement involving GE, EPA and most of the concerned parties, to remove contaminated sediment from the river.
-Highly contaminated soil would be removed and shipped to federally approved facilities outside the state, while less-contaminated soil would be placed in a new specially designed landfill in Berkshire County.

 Following a public comment period, EPA issued a permit in December 2020 for the final cleanup phase.
 In 2021 two of the citizen groups that were parties to the settlement filed an appeal of the permit, criticizing the design of the planned landfill.
 In February 2022 the US Environmental Appeals Board (EAB) denied the permit appeal.
-Following the EAB ruling, EPA has continued to design the new PCB disposal facility and has conducted public meetings in 2022.
-In May 2022 two citizen groups appealed the EAB decision to the First Circuit Court of Appeals.
+Two citizen groups appealed the EAB decision to the First Circuit Court of Appeals, and in July 2023 the court rejected the plaintiffs' challenge.

+In March 2025 EPA issued a conditional approval for GE's proposed disposal facility for low-level contaminated materials in the Town of Lee.
+Site preparation activities are expected to start in late 2025.
+Highly contaminated soil will be removed and shipped to federally approved facilities outside the state.